alicommit-malp/ansible-examples/README.md

 ```

-as it can be seen above, the Ansible file is very straight forward, the only point which i need to make here is to exaplin a bit about the vars.yml file because if you look inside of it you will see something like this
+as it can be seen above, the Ansible file is very straight forward, the only point which i need to make here is to explain a bit about the vars.yml file because if you look inside of it you will see something like this

 ```
 $ANSIBLE_VAULT;1.1;AES256